Obedience Training (Basic & Advanced) - Joyful Dogs of Michigan

 Reward-based training strengthens the bond and motivates cooperative behavior.
 Dogs who have been trained using positive methods are Joyful Dogs.

-Our basic obedience curriculum focuses on the foundation commands every dog should know:
+Our basic obedience curriculum focuses on the foundation commands every dog should know.
+Here are a few examples.

 Sit & Down